COR Series Vehicle Installation Guide

 Products Supported: IBR9x0, IBR11x0.
 Click here to identify your router.

-Firmware Version: 6.3.2 - for information on upgrading firmware, click here.
+NCOS Version: 6.3.2 - for information on upgrading NCOS Versions, click here.

 This article will provide guidance for the installation of Cradlepoint COR routers in vehicles.
 We'll recommend some commercially available products to help minimize the effects of the harsh automotive power environment.